SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 }
 ```

 **There's always more than one way to code it!** Just because this is a refactoring or change that I thought makes sense doesn't mean it's the right choice or the only possible choice.
 These sorts of choices are driven by the shared experience of your team, and trade-offs like readability and performance.
+Covering your code with tests can give you more confidence to be flexible in the future and try different techniques.
 {: .notice--info}

 {% include santa_checkpoint.html tagname="nunit-03-refactoring" priorTag="nunit-02-turning" %}